zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 ## GOALS:

--add completions etc to FAVES and MYWORLDS
+- add completions etc to FAVES and MYWORLDS
--finesse timing to tenth of a second
+- finesse timing to tenth of a second
--get MY best time for FAVES
+- get MY best time for FAVES
--figure a better way to freeze the timer on completion -figure out why things break on page refresh sometimes -figure out why Views aren't saving the data, like where you've pulled a slider to -let a user delete their own levels: ASK HOLLY how she did this in queries (nested??)
+- figure a better way to freeze the timer on completion
+- figure out why things break on page refresh sometimes
+- figure out why Views aren't saving the data, like where you've pulled a slider to
+- let a user delete their own levels: ASK HOLLY how she did this in queries (nested??)
--figure out user permissions for the first five levels, look into image overlays (of a lock!)
+- figure out user permissions for the first five levels, look into image overlays (of a lock!)
--look into coloring things individually with Matter.Render
+- look into coloring things individually with Matter.Render

 ### STRETCH:
--implement MAGNETS
+- implement MAGNETS
--ZONES OF GRAVITY
+- ZONES OF GRAVITY
--FLYERS (for real, no bugs)
+- FLYERS (for real, no bugs)
--SUPER-BOUNCE
--STICKINESS
+- SUPER-BOUNCE
+- STICKINESS

 ### CORE:
--Build a few levels
+- Build a few levels

--Editing interface.......yeah
+- Editing interface.......yeah

--Styling (cards?)
+- Styling (cards?)

--Organize code (routers, services,....etc.)
+- Organize code (routers, services,....etc.)